 7. Buddy Biscuits Trainers Soft & Chewy Chicken

-- 500 treats per bag for extended training
+- 500 treats per bag: Supports ongoing training without frequent repurchasing

 - High treat count